roxiness/stackmix/readme.md

 ### vercel

-Prepares you app for easy deploy with Vercel
+Prepares your app for easy deploy with Vercel

 ### windicss